Skip to content

 Within-apply

 The within-apply statement performs the common quantum pattern \(U^{\dagger} V U\).
-It operates on two nested statement blocks, the compute block and the action blocks, and evaluates the sequence - compute, action, and invert(compute).
-Under conditions described below, quantum objects that are allocated and prepared by the compute block are subsequently un-computed and released.
+It operates on two nested statement blocks, the within block and the apply blocks, and evaluates the sequence - within, apply, and invert(within).
+Under conditions described below, quantum objects that are allocated and prepared by the within block are subsequently uncomputed and released.

 Syntax

-within { compute-statements } apply { action-statements }
+within { within-statements } apply { apply-statements }

 def within_apply(within: Callable, apply: Callable) -> None: